grimso/covid19-data/README.md

 ...
 ```

+A complete covid data set, which was fetched from the API on 2020-04-09 can be found [here](https://github.com/grimso/covid19-data/blob/master/data/covid_numbers/2020-04-09.json.gz)

 ### Air pollution
 The [Umweltbundesamt](https://www.umweltbundesamt.de/) collects [air data](https://www.umweltbundesamt.de/en/data/air/air-data) from stations in Germany.
 Pollutants include particulate matter (PM10),carbon monoxide (CO), nitrogen dioxide (NO2), Ozone (O3), and sulphur dioxide (SO2).
 Data for each pollutant is availabe in different time scales (hourly, daily) and can be fetched as a CSV file from a public API.
 Example of CSV format:
 ```